VirittamoHelsinki/virittamo-website/README.md

 # Virittämö Helsinki

 This is the new homepage for Virittämö Helsinki, an employment service run by the City of Helsinki that connects jobseekers and companies seeking digital and media professionals.
-The website has been created using React.js and SCSS.
+The website has been created using React.js, JavaScript and SCSS (view specific packages in the package.json file).

 ## Introduction